punctum-im/protocol-old/PROTOCOL.md

 ### PATCH /api/v1/accounts/by-name/$NAME

 Modifies information about an account, by name.
 Replace ``$NAME`` with the account's username, without the trailing ``@`` and the ``@domain`` suffix.

+### POST /api/v1/accounts

+Creates a new Account object.
+This is not equivalent to creating a new account; see the Authentication section for more information.

 ### GET /api/v1/accounts